A Poke in the Eye (With a Sharp Stick): Pleasure at Her Majesty's

 Pleasure at Her Majesty's was the name given to the film release of A Poke in the Eye (With a Sharp Stick), the first of the Amnesty International comedy benefit galas.
-The show was performed at Her Majesty's Theatre, London, and the title is a play on the phrase "at Her Majesty's pleasure".
+The show was performed at Her Majesty's Theatre, London (during the reign of Queen Elizabeth II), and the title is a play on both the location and the phrase "at Her Majesty's pleasure".
 In America, the film was originally called Monty Python Meets Beyond the Fringe.

 The film consists of both on-stage and backstage footage, taken from all three nights of the run (1–3 April 1976).

-Co-founders of The Secret Policeman's Ball, campaigner David Luff, and executive Martin Lewis, collaborated on producing the successor show — videotaped in 1977 as The Mermaid Frolics.
+Co-founders of The Secret Policeman's Ball, campaigner Peter Luff, and executive Martin Lewis, collaborated on producing the successor show — videotaped in 1977 as The Mermaid Frolics.
 Then, Lewis and other co-founder John Cleese teamed up (with Amnesty's new fundraising director Peter Walker) in 1979 to create The Secret Policeman's Ball — the first show to carry what became the iconic Secret Policeman's Ball title.